Replit vs GitHub Codespaces: The complete comparison guide

 • You prefer all-in-one pricing with predictable costs

-Choose GitHub Codespaces If:
+Choose GitHub Codespaces if:

 • You already manage projects on GitHub